arcticoder/unified-lqg/README.md

 The Unlicense - see LICENSE file for details.

-## 🚀 Supraluminal Navigation System (48c Target) - ✅ IMPLEMENTATION COMPLETE
+## Experimental Navigation System (Exploratory)

-### Mission Requirement
+### Mission Requirement (Illustrative)
-**Target**: 4 light-years in 30 days = **48c velocity capability**
+- **Target**: illustrative mission parameters are included for demonstration purposes (e.g., 4 light-years in 30 days = 48c).
+These are not operationally validated capabilities.

-**Current Status**: ✅ **IMPLEMENTATION COMPLETE** - 48c+ capability demonstrated (240c max achieved)
+- **Status**: The navigation examples and demos present exploratory algorithms and simulations.
+They are included to support reproducibility of the described experiments and to provide a testbed for algorithmic development; they are not production flight systems.

 ### Technical Challenge
 EM sensors become unusable at supraluminal velocities (v > c) due to light-speed limitations, requiring novel navigation solutions for interstellar missions.

-### Solution: Long-Range Gravimetric Sensor Array ✅ DEPLOYED
+### Solution: Long-Range Gravimetric Sensor Array (Demonstration)
-Revolutionary navigation system using gravitational field detection for supraluminal course guidance and real-time trajectory corrections.

-**Implementation Status**: ✅ **PRODUCTION READY**
-- Core navigation system: ✅ Implemented
-- Gravimetric sensor array: ✅ Operational
-- Lensing compensation: ✅ Active
-- Emergency protocols: ✅ Validated
-- Integration framework: ✅ Complete
-- Test suite: ✅ 86.5% pass rate
+The repository contains a demonstrative implementation of a gravimetric-sensor-based navigation algorithm used in simulation.
+Statements about deployment or operational readiness are not supported by independent verification in this repository; the code is provided for reproducibility and further research.

+**Testing**: A test suite and simulation demos are included to validate algorithmic behavior in the implemented code paths; see `tests/` and `docs/` for test coverage and known limitations.

 ### Implementation Framework ✅ COMPLETE